jgwaugh/NBA-Forecasting/training/README.md

 Note that at this point, I don't tune hyperparameters.
 I may return to this at a later point in development.
 I have generally found that hyperparameter tuning can have pretty marginal impact on model outcome, although that does change with neural networks.
+I'd want to tune network depth / number of parameters and maybe dropout rate.

 ## Validation Loss